Düsseldorf: Religion

-As early as 2006, 35.5% of Düsseldorf’s population did not belong to any organized religious community.
+As early as 2006, 35.5% of Düsseldorf’s population did not belong to any organised religious community.
 At that time, the non-religious population already formed the largest group in the city, ahead of the Catholic and Protestant churches.
 At the end of February 2025, the Evangelical Church had 85,269 members, and at the end of 2024 the Roman Catholic Church had 147,648 members, together representing just over one-third of the city’s 658,245 inhabitants.
 In addition to the major Christian denominations, Düsseldorf is also home to numerous Eastern Orthodox communities and free churches.

 Düsseldorf has the third-largest Jewish community in Germany—after Berlin and Munich—with around 7,000 members.
 The New Synagogue, located on Zietenstraße in Golzheim, was inaugurated in 1958.

 Düsseldorf is home to numerous Muslim communities, which do not form a single umbrella organisation but are structured according to the national backgrounds of their members—Turkish, Bosnian, Moroccan, and other mosque associations.
 The largest Turkish organization, the Turkish-Islamic Union for Religious Affairs (DITIB), operates three mosques in Düsseldorf, located in Lörick, Eller, and Derendorf.
 According to a calculation based on census data for residents with a migration background, the proportion of Muslims in Düsseldorf was 8.3% (about 48,900 people) in 2011.

 In the district of Niederkassel stands the only Jōdo Shinshū Buddhist temple in Europe, located on the grounds of the Japanese Ekō House established by the Japanese community.